web analytics

 10. Fill containers to 1/3 full with paska dough.

-11. Let rise until light and bake at 325 degrees for 1 hr.
+11. Let rise until light and bake at 325 degrees F for 1 hr.

 12. Let cool in tins for 10-15 min before removing and cooling on wire racks.

-Great, traditional family recipe…Great when it’s warm with softened butter melted on it!
-Yum!
+This Easter Paska Bread is a great, traditional family recipe…Great when it’s warm with softened butter melted on it!

-I hope you enjoy this recipe from Cooking With Kimberly!
+I hope you enjoy this Easter Recipe from Cooking With Kimberly.
 Until next time…

 Similar Posts: